aws-samples/amazon-redshift-streaming-workshop/README.md

 SELECT * FROM order_stream;
 ```

-We can query the most recent transactions that have been ingested into Redshift using this query
+We can query the most recent transactions that have been ingested into Redshift using this select statement

 ```sql
 SELECT current_timestamp, current_timestamp-ApproximateArrivalTimestamp as time_diff, * FROM order_stream